shazjamal94/project/README.md

-# Simple express API for inserting, fetching data to the database..
+# Simple express API for inserting, fetching data from database..